Parallel and distributed asynchronous adaptive stochastic gradient methods: Convergence for convex problems

 \subsection{Convergence rate result for the case with delay}

 In this subsection, we analyze the proposed algorithm when there is delay, i.e., $\tau_k>0$ in \eqref{eq:shared}.
 The delay naturally happens for asynchronous computing.
-An ergodic sublinear convergence result can still be guaranteed under a few additional mild assumptions.
+It causes one main difficulty in bounding the expected objective error $\EE\big[F(\vx^{(k)})-F(\vx)\big]$ from using \eqref{eq:prob-crs-term}.
+That is because the difference $\tilde\nabla F(\widehat \vx^{(k)}) - \tilde\nabla F(\vx^{(k)})$ in general will not vanish as $\widehat \vx^{(k)}\neq \vx^{(k)}$ caused by the delay.
+Nevertheless, an ergodic sublinear convergence result can still be guaranteed under a few additional mild assumptions.

 \begin{assumption}[smoothness] $F$ is $L$-smooth, i.e., $\|\nabla F(\vx)-\nabla F(\vy)\|\leq L \|\vx-\vy\|,\, \forall\,\vx,\vy\in \RR^n$. \end{assumption}

 \begin{assumption}[bounded staleness] There is a finite integer $\tau$ such that $\tau_k\le \tau$ for all $k\ge1$. \end{assumption}